joselgarza/ePortfolio/index.md

 The original artifact for this enhancement was the Angular frontend portion of the Travlr Trip Listings MEAN stack app, created during CS465 (July–August 2025).</p>

 <p><strong>Justification for Enhancements:</strong><br>
 The original application had only a single, all-access role and lacked user input validation and error handling.
-This enhancement focused on implementing role-based access control (RBAC) using Angular route guards and service-level authorization checks for both users and administrators.
+This enhancement focused on implementing RBAC using Angular route guards and service-level authorization checks for both users and administrators.
 I also added reactive form validation to enforce data integrity and abstracted API calls into dedicated services to improve modularity and testability.</p>

 <p><strong>Reflection on the Enhancement Process:</strong><br>
 Professionally, I specialize in Identity and Access Management, but my experience has mostly been at the architectural or administrative level.
 This was my first hands-on implementation of RBAC as a developer, and I found it both enlightening and essential.</p>